dbnyu/OpenBirdcageBuilder/README.md

 ### Code API
 Custom usage/code extendability etc.
-- WIP - See freqshifttest.html (requires Plotly)
+- WIP - See freqshifttest.html for an example of a different way to use the code (requires Plotly)

 ### Unit Tests